pablofigueroa16/The-Country-Info-App/README.md

     npm run dev
     ```

-   The frontend server will be running at `http://localhost:3001`
+   The frontend server will be running at `http://localhost:3001`.

 ## Configuration

 - **Backend:** Make sure the backend server is configured to use the correct port and that it’s running before starting the frontend server.
 - **Frontend:** Ensure that the `NEXT_PUBLIC_BACKEND_URL` variable in the frontend’s `.env.local` file points to the correct backend URL.

+## Adding `.env` Files to the Repository

+Due to project requirements, the `.env` files are included in the repository to ensure that environment variables are available for all developers.
+Please note that sensitive information should still be managed carefully.

+## Final Notes

+Thank you for the opportunity to work on this technical assessment and for reviewing my work.
+If you have any questions or need further information, feel free to reach out.

+Best regards,

+Pablo